 “Yes, as a matter of fact, one of them have been on his knees begging to marry me for months now.
 But I don’t love him anymore, he did something I am even ashamed to share with you right now.”

-“Then it’s better not to be shared.
-I don’t want this lovely moment of ours to be ruined by some bad niga.”
+“Then it’s better not to share.
+I don’t want this lovely moment of ours to be ruined by some bad nigga.”